ismaelc/ATTConcurSpeech/README.md

         });

 ### Support
-If you have questions about this code, please contact me at chris.ismael@concur.com
+If you have questions about this code, please email me at chris.ismael@concur.com